deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Hey.
 Wondering when you'd wake up."

 Regaari stretched.
-Warhorse was sat next to him against the wall.
+WARHORSE was sat next to him against the wall.
 He was putting what looked like pictures back in his pack.
 "How long…?"

 "Eight hours or so."